Growth conditions for topological freeness: Introduction and Main results

-A general sufficient condition for freeness of the action of $g\in\G$ on $\partial_F\G$ is that for some $\mu\in \pr(\G)$, and every $\mu$-stationary state $\tau$ on $\textup{C}^*_r(\G)$, $\tau(\lambda_g)=0$.
-The notion of stationary states was studied in \cite{hart-kalantar-1}, where a characterization of $\textup{C}^*$-simplicity in terms of unique stationarity was given: namely, it was proven that a group $\G$ is $\textup{C}^*$-simple if and only if for some probability measure $\mu\in {\rm Prob}(\G)$, the canonical trace is the unique $\mu$-stationary state on $\textup{C}^*_r(\G)$.
+A general sufficient condition for topological freeness of the action of $g\in\G$ on any compact minimal $\Gamma$-space $\mathcal{X}$ with amenable neighborhood stabilizers is that for some $\mu\in \pr(\G)$, and every $\mu$-stationary state $\tau$ on $\textup{C}^*_r(\G)$, $\tau(\lambda_g)=0$ (see Lemma~\ref{lem:station-topfree} below).
+The notion of stationary state was studied in \cite{hart-kalantar-1}, where a characterization of $\textup{C}^*$-simplicity in terms of unique stationarity was given: namely, it was proven that a group $\G$ is $\textup{C}^*$-simple if and only if for some probability measure $\mu\in {\rm Prob}(\G)$, the canonical trace is the unique $\mu$-stationary state on $\textup{C}^*_r(\G)$.
 In contrast to the case of traces, there is no general (purely group theoretic) description of stationary states in terms of their support.

 Our next result gives such a description in terms of the random walks on Schreier graphs with respect to centralizers of elements of $\Gamma$.
 This is natural, since $\mu$-stationary measures and states are essentially objects associated to the random walk defined by $\mu$ \cite{Furstenberg73}.